 Individuals in EPAP positions must not use the words “Foreign Service Officer” or “Foreign Service” or “Officer” or “Acting” or “Assistant” in their position titles.

-While EPAP incumbents have responsibilities that are similar to entry-level Foreign Service Generalist or Specialist employees, unless they are separately accredited, family members do not have the same status as U.S. Foreign Service employees.
-Rather, such family members have derivative privileges and immunities deriving from the sponsoring employee’s status.
+EPAP incumbents, unless they are separately accredited, do not have the same status as U.S. Foreign Service employees.
+Rather, such family members have derivative privileges and immunities, i.e., deriving from the sponsoring employee’s status.
 Such status imposes a de facto limitation on what family members may do on the job and how they represent post.

 Foreign Service Family Reserve Corps (FSFRC)